FarronF/limerick-council-meetings/meetings/2018/10/16-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 11th September 2018.md

 erected in Newcastle West and Kilmallock.
 The Director informed Members this motion

-would be raised with Central Services.---
+would be raised with Central Services.
+---
 6

 **15.**